TeX-Live/tlcontrib/texmf-dist/doc/latex/pmdb/README.md

 aeb-reader.js needs to be installed.
 As the filename suggests, this file will work for Adobe Acrobat Reader (DC), as well as for the magnificent Adobe Acrobat itself.

+What's New (2021-06-07) New command \editSourceOn, which inserts a pushbutton in the margin; pressing the button loads the source file in the default editor.
+Expanding \useEditLnk replaces the marginal pushbutton with a link annotation.
+A new input mode
+\InputProbs, allows inputting problems for a eqexam document.

 Enjoy!